 If the theft of your identity occurs because of the negligence of a third party, there may be plenty that you can do.
 Banks, utility companies, stores and others who collect and process your credit data have a responsibility to protect and safekeep your information.
 If they fail to do so, you may be able to recover against them even though they are not the ones who stole or profited from your identity.
 And if the bank takes too long to fix the problem once they have been notified by you, they may be liable as well.

-We consider cases nationwide.
+Mahany Law is a national boutique law firm concentrating in fraud recovery.
+We typically do not handle identity theft involving taxes or consumer issues*.
+We will consider individual cases where the actual loss is $5 million or more. ($1 million for losses involving stockbrokers and investment advisors.)
 Attorney Brian Mahany and his team of investigators, forensic accountants and lawyers have helped recover billions of dollars for victims of fraud.